jis1046/IGME430Project1_Samuel/README.md

 Dowload or git clone repositiory.

-Open terminal and go reositiory location
+Open terminal and go repositiory location

 Install NPM in terminal